domagojk/serverless-console/README.md

-# serverless-monitor README
+# Serverless Console README

-This is the README for your extension "serverless-monitor".
+This is the README for your extension "serverless-console".
 After writing up a brief description, we recommend including the following sections.

 ## Features